vladgitx/open-godfather/README.md

 ## Installation

-You can use the [OG CLI](https://github.com/vladgitx/og-cli) to set up a project with Open Godfather and Typescript.
+You can use the [OG CLI](https://github.com/vladgitx/og-cli) to set up a project with Open Godfather and Typescript without the need to do anything manually.

 ```bash
 npx github:vladgitx/og-cli <your-folder>